 az aks nodepool add \ --resource-group myResourceGroup \ --cluster-name myAKSCluster \ --name spotnodepool \ --priority Spot \ --eviction-policy Delete \ --spot-max-price -1 \ --enable-cluster-autoscaler \ --min-count 1 \ --max-count 3 \ --no-wait

-The command also enables the cluster autoscaler, which is recommended to use with Spot node pools.
-Based on the workloads running in your cluster, the cluster autoscaler scales up and scales down the number of nodes in the node pool.
+The previous command also enables the cluster autoscaler, which we recommend using with Spot node pools.
+Based on the workloads running in your cluster, the cluster autoscaler scales the number of nodes up and down.
 For Spot node pools, the cluster autoscaler will scale up the number of nodes after an eviction if more nodes are still needed.
 If you change the maximum number of nodes a node pool can have, you also need to adjust the

 maxCount value associated with the cluster autoscaler.
-If you don't use a cluster autoscaler, upon eviction, the Spot pool will eventually decrease to zero and require a manual operation to receive any additional Spot nodes.
+If you don't use a cluster autoscaler, upon eviction, the Spot pool will eventually decrease to 0 and require manual operation to receive any additional Spot nodes.

 Verify the Spot node pool

-To verify your node pool has been added as a Spot node pool:
+Verify your node pool has been added using the

 az aks nodepool show --resource-group myResourceGroup --cluster-name myAKSCluster --name spotnodepool

 Schedule a pod to run on the Spot node